learning-zone/nodejs-basics/README.md

 7. Dig into the roots

 #### Q. What is the difference between Node.js vs Ajax?
+**AJAX** — AJAX stands for Asynchronous Javascript and XML, it’s used to allow web pages (client-side) to update asynchronously by communicating with a web server and by exchanging data.
+This essentially means that applications can talk to a server in the background of the application.
+It uses some core components to function:
+1. The browser’s XMLHttpRequest object to request data from a server
+1. HTML/CSS to display or collect data
+1. DOM for dynamic display
+1. JSON/XML for interchanging the data
+1. Javascript to unify everything

+**Node.js**
+Node.js allows the developers to develop a web application in a single language called JavaScript for both client side and server side.

+Unlike the other programming languages, Node.js has its cycle of the event in the form of language which is very beneficial for high-performance and scalable application development.

+It is required for those web applications where traffic rate is very high.
+Node.js is an event based I/O language and its response time is very high rather than the other traditional languages.
+It is being used by the famous websites like Linked in, Twitter and Gmail.

+The runtime environment of Node.js interprets JavaScript, which is very easy and simple to understand and code.
+Due to this reason, even the developers find it easy going which keeps them happy and relaxed.
+It is pertinent for real-time collaborative apps.

 #### Q. How Node.js overcomes the problem of blocking of I/O operations?
 #### Q. Mention the steps by which you can async in Node.js?
 #### Q. What are the timing features of Node.js?